Information For Wedding

 questions we receive, but you can contact us at any time by

-I can obtain a ministerial credential elsewhere
+I can obtain a ministerial credential elsewhere for free.
+Why should I

-A: To be blunt, you get what you pay for.
+you get what you pay for.
 While the basic Internet "wedding

 minister credential" will be accepted in many states, the American

 Council of Wedding Officiants credential, which includes

-ordination as a ceremonial minister through First Nation Church, is accepted in
+ordination as a ceremonial minister through First Nation Church,

-by First Nation Church is legal and
+United States.
+(Ordination by First Nation Church is legal and

 administrative fee includes full membership in ACWO, with an

-average of about $15 per year.
+average of about $1.35 per month.

 Please note that some

 locations, including Nevada, Virginia, West Virginia, Hawaii and New

 with your local regulations

 prior to requesting your credential through any service.